Q-dimi/return_tests/README.md

 return-tests works well for functions which need to pass many test cases.
 If you have many functions that require many tests, return-tests will loop through every function and for each function, pass many sets of parameters at it.
-Every return value from each set of parameters is compared against the unit object and errors are displayed as a string.
+Every return value from each set of parameters is compared against one of the unit object tests.
+Errors are displayed as a string.